eburchfield/emilyburchfield/content/project/diversity/index.md

 Our goal is to provide solutions for sustainable agriculture by characterizing how and why landscape simplification affects ecosystem health and agricultural productivity and by identifying barriers to landscape diversification.

+This project is funded by USDA NIFA ([Grant 2020-67019-31157](https://cris.nifa.usda.gov/cgi-bin/starfinder/0?path=fastlink1.txt&id=anon&pass=&search=R=87791&format=WEBLINK)).
 Other folks on the grant are [Dr. Kate Nelson](https://www.k-state.edu/geography/people/faculty/knelson.html) and [Dr. Jeremy Cowan](https://hnr.k-state.edu/people/faculty/cowan-jeremy/index.html) both at Kansas State University.

 ## Publications